bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_4.md

 #### Using Burp: {#using-burp}

-In order for us to display data we need to establish how many columns are in the existing database we easily do this in burp.
+In order for us to display data we need to establish how many columns are in the existing database.

 If we return back to repeater we can enter the payload